Tony Oxley: Biography

-In 1969, Oxley appeared on the John McLaughlin album Extrapolation and formed a quintet with Bailey, Jeff Clyne, Evan Parker, and Kenny Wheeler, releasing the album The Baptised Traveller.
+In 1969 Oxley appeared on the John McLaughlin album Extrapolation and formed a quintet with Bailey, Jeff Clyne, Evan Parker, and Kenny Wheeler, releasing the album The Baptised Traveller.
 Following this album the group was joined by Paul Rutherford on trombone and became a sextet, releasing the 1970 album 4 Compositions for Sextet.
 That same year Oxley helped found Incus Records with Bailey and others and Musicians Cooperative.
+The label would go on to release more than 50 albums, continuing even after disagreements caused first Oxley and then Parker to leave.
 He received a three-month artist-in-residence job at the Sydney Conservatorium in Australia in 1970.
 Around this time he joined the London Jazz Composers Orchestra and collaborated with Howard Riley.

+Oxley was also a member of the saxophonist Alan Skidmore's quintet, which in 1969 won awards at the Montreux Jazz Festival for best group, best soloist and best drummer.
+With the trio of the pianist Howard Riley, he began using amplification on his expanding drum kit.
+Each year between 1969 and 1972 he topped the Melody Maker annual jazz readers poll for drummers.
 In 1973 he became a tutor at the Jazz Summer School in Barry, South Wales, and in 1974 he formed the band Angular Apron.
 Through the 1980s he worked with Tony Coe and Didier Levallet and started the Celebration Orchestra during the latter half of the decade.
 In the late 1980s, Oxley toured and recorded with Anthony Braxton, and also began a working relationship with Cecil Taylor.

-In 1993, he joined a quartet with Tomasz Stańko, Bobo Stenson, and Anders Jormin.
+In 1993 he joined a quartet with Tomasz Stańko, Bobo Stenson and Anders Jormin.
 In 2000 he released the album Triangular Screen with the Tony Oxley Project 1, a trio with Ivar Grydeland and Tonny Kluften.

+Oxley's own abstract paintings appeared on the covers of some of his later albums, including his last, The New World, a recording of electronic and acoustic percussion music, released on the Discus label in 2023.

+Personal life and death

+Oxley married Tutta (nee Rütten) in 2000.

+He died on 26 December 2023, at the age of 85.